-Shuffling through all of your data can be tiresome and intimidating.
-In most CRMs, you can create lists and filters, but for HubSpot, you can easily create lists from all of your properties in the Marketing Lists tool.
+Shuffling through all your data can be tiresome and intimidating.
+In most CRMs, you can create lists and filters, but for HubSpot, you can easily create lists from all your properties in the Marketing Lists tool.

 Monitoring data cleanliness is an ongoing process.
 If something was working a few months ago, that doesn't mean it is still is the best standard or process.
 Consider data and process standardization, using automation, and auditing your CRM every 90 to 180 days to get the most out of it.

 This is only the beginning when it comes to steps that should be taken to improving overall data quality, and let's be honest, the quality of life for your sales team.
 Reach out to our sales enablement team to learn more.